 2 – We are focused on communities

-Honduran individuals and communities take the lead in developing and implementing all of our initiatives.
+Honduran individuals and communities take the lead in developing and implementing all of educate.’s programmes.
 Systematic failings come about when faceless international organisations overlook local community needs, focusing on the interests of donors or valuing outsiders’ expertise over local knowledge.
-Central to our work is a deep commitment to Honduras and to understanding the specific cultural, historical, political, economic and social context of the areas in which we work.
+Central to our work is a deep commitment to understanding the specific cultural, historical, political, economic and social context of the areas in which we work.
 Our work is grassroots, tackling specific problems with targeted initiatives.
 This approach allows us to take into account multiple locally-determined factors.
 We work with youth and their communities, with local leaders directing the projects on the ground.
 These community leaders understand the context they are working in and are respected and trusted locally.

 3 – We actively work against a mentality of “service”

 Too often, organisations such as non-profits and non-governmental organisations that work in so-called “developing countries,” aim to “help,” but end up perpetuating highly problematic “us versus them” relationships.
 In everything we do, we strive to combat this mentality of “service” and the separation it creates between the “server” and the “served.”
 Instead, educate. works on equal footing with local communities and organisations.
-We remain aware of the context of Latin America and Honduras specifically and the “othering” that a foreign non-profit working in this context can easily fall into and even foster, and we strive to work against this.
+We remain aware of the context of Latin America and Honduras specifically and the “othering” that a non-profit working in this context can easily fall into and even foster, and we strive to work against this.
 We are actively opposed to service work that centres the service provider above the community.

 We continuously strive to hold ourselves to the highest standard with regard to these issues and to actively work against the pervasiveness of the mentality of “service” that the non-profit sector creates and perpetuates.